yuyangch/conic_fitting_tutorial/README.md

 The physical meaning behind this approach can be understood as minimizing,over <img src="https://render.githubusercontent.com/render/math?math=C">, the geometric distance between all <img src="https://render.githubusercontent.com/render/math?math=x"> and <img src="https://render.githubusercontent.com/render/math?math=\hat{x}">  pairs.

+The image shown above is the result of this approach with 8 iterations.

 # Comparison Between 2 Aprroaches